Application and Eligibility

 What if my university cannot complete my Verification of Award by the final forms and payment deadline?

 If your US university cannot package your aid or complete the VOA form by your final forms and payment deadline, ISA can create a payment plan for your current program balance.
-Upon receipt of your VOA, pay plan installment amounts can be adjusted to reflect your out of pocket balance.
-If you'd like to pursue a payment plan, you can contact your Program Manager or email email@example.com.
+Upon receipt of your VOA, pay plan installment amounts can be adjusted to reflect any out of pocket balance.
+If you'd like to arrange a payment plan, you can contact your Program Manager or email email@example.com.

 What is the Good Faith Payment?